 "For an interesting visual twist on this, save the image as a one – or two – colour GIF for a really nice dot-matrix effect."

 02. Use more than Brightness and Contrast

-Brightness and Contrast tools are often the only adjustments that designers make when looking to enhance the colours and sharpness of an image.
-Accompany this with the use of the Smart Sharpen tool to add definition and depth.
+Harman points out that "the Brightness and Contrast tools are often the only adjustments that designers make when looking to enhance the colours and sharpness of an image.
+Accompany this with the use of the Smart Sharpen tool to add definition and depth."

-When using a picture as the background of your layout, try to lose details: go darker, go blurry and your fonts and design will jump out and have much more impact.
+Artist Mauricio Guillen says that when you're using a picture as the background of your layout, you should try to lose details.
+If you go darker and more blurry, your fonts and design will jump out and have much more impact.